 Here are 7 reasons why:

-7) In addition to the planning risks of a lump sum, there are a number of other risks associated with a large sum of money – the possibility of the money running out before you or a beneficiary dies, or being tempted to spend the lump sum pay-out on luxuries like expensive holidays or cars, leaving nothing to pay the bills.
+- In addition to the planning risks of a lump sum, there are a number of other risks associated with a large sum of money – the possibility of the money running out before you or a beneficiary pass away, or being tempted to spend the lump sum pay-out on luxuries like expensive holidays or cars, leaving nothing to pay the bills.

 Enjoyed this article?
 You might also like one of these.